Do you want to compare SurveyMonkey vs Alchemer (formerly known as SurveyGizmo) vs WPForms?

 - Team roles

-In reviews, some users say that Alchemer’s reporting tools are not as powerful as SurveyMonkey, which large enterprises might find limiting.
-It also doesn’t have a bank of questions that you can easily insert into your surveys, so there’s less value for market researchers who want to save time.
+When comparing SurveyMonkey vs Alchemer, some users say that Alchemer’s reporting tools are not as powerful as SurveyMonkey.
+Large companies might find Alchemer limiting in that respect.
+Alchemer also doesn’t have a bank of questions that you can easily insert into your surveys, so there’s less value for market researchers who want to save time.

 The Pro license gives you: